 The Certification Maintenance (CM) program links certified planners to training opportunities that keep them up to date on the latest trends, technologies, and best practices.
 It also strengthens the value of certification, demonstrating an ongoing commitment to excellence to elected officials, community leaders, and employers.

 AICP members must earn a total of 32 CM credits (1 hour = 1 CM credit) within an established two-year reporting period.
-All AICP members have an automatic four month-grace period, without penalty (reinstatement requirements waived during this period).
-During the four-month grace period, members are able to continue to earn and log credits to fulfill their reporting period through April 30.
-A minimum of 1.5 credits must be on the topic of ethics, and another 1.5 credits must be on the topic of current planning law.
-AICP members may carry over a maximum of 16 credits from one reporting period into the subsequent reporting period; however, ethics and planning law credits cannot be carried over to the next two-year reporting period.
+If needed, AICP members will be automatically given a four month-grace period after the two-year reporting period ends, without penalty (reinstatement requirements waived during this period).
+During the four-month grace period, members can continue to earn and log credits to fulfill their two-year reporting period.
+AICP members may carry over a maximum of 16 credits from one reporting period into the subsequent reporting period; however, the mandatory topic (CM Ethics, CM Law, CM Equity, and CM Sustainability/Resilience) credits cannot be carried over to the next two-year reporting period.
+These topic CM credits must be earned every two-years.

-All professional development activities must be approved and registered to be eligible for CM credit and recorded into your online CM log.
-The list of registered events is growing every day, so please bookmark the CM website and check back to see whether an event you attended has been added.
-Go to the National APA website to view your CM log and request credit for sessions you have attended: My CM Log.
+All professional development activities must be entered by an approved CM educational provider to be eligible and posted for CM credit to claim into your online CM log.
+The list of eligible events and activities offering CM credits is growing every day, so please bookmark the CM website and check back to see whether an event you attended has been added.
+Go to the National APA website to view your CM log and claim credit for sessions you have attended: My CM Log.